 Having a reliable backpack to carry your belongings when going outside is unquestionably important, and owning an Osprey can certainly elevate your recreational experience.
-Osprey’s love for the outdoors serves as their inspiration in creating innovative and high performance bags and packs.
+Osprey’s love for the outdoors serves as their inspiration for creating innovative and high-performance bags and packs.

 They are headquartered in the southwestern town of Cortez, where the nearby San Juan Mountains provide an uncompromising testing environment for all of their products.

 Backpack Company based in Cortez

 Osprey was originally founded in Santa Cruz, California in 1974 by Mike Pfotenhauer, who became known by backpackers and travelers as a young entrepreneur who creates custom-fitted, made-to-order packs.
 They moved their operations to Dolores, Colorado in 1990, the time when the demand for outdoor packs became higher.

 Productions were expanded to Cortez in 1994, and five years later, the facility was further enlarged to move all of Osprey’s remaining operations to Dolores.
 The company also made some facility expansions in Ho Chi Minh City, Vietnam in 2003.

 Since its inception, Osprey has been creating innovative products with really amazing and intuitive features, such as foam pads, zippered panels and compartments, and adjustable harnesses.